orlof/xcb3-ext/readme.md

 - **Usage with Double Buffering:** `BufferSwap()` is typically used in conjunction with double buffering, where one buffer is being drawn to while the other is being displayed.
 The routine is called after drawing operations are completed in the hidden buffer.

 - **Synchronization Responsibility:** It's important to note that `BufferSwap()` does not automatically synchronize or clear the content between the visible and hidden buffers.
 Users are responsible for managing and ensuring that the content in both buffers is consistent.
+Typically hidden buffer is cleared with `FillBuffer(0)` after swap.

 ### **Usage Notes:**